tconfrey/BrainTool/_posts/2021-05-15-Organizing-your-life-with-a-Topic-Manager.md

 Org-mode is a longstanding infinitely flexible organizational framework for text-based information.
 At its simplest it's a hierarchical outlining tool, but it has a complete markup syntax ([arguably better than any of the markdown dialects](https://karl-voit.at/2017/09/23/orgmode-as-markup-only/)) and support for journaling, to-do lists, dates and deadlines, internal linking, and full project management.

 In its current incarnation, in addition to being a standalone topic manager, BrainTool can be used as part of an org-mode based workflow, bridging the gap between text-based notes and all of your online resources.
 For those so-inclined it is a shallow on-ramp to starting to work with org.
-(In subsequent posts I'll outline how to take your first steps in that direction.)
+(In subsequent posts I'll outline how to take your first steps in that direction and there's a description of my setup [here.]({ post_url 2021-04-21-My-BrainTool-orgmode-and-emacs-workflow})

 Longer term it is envisioned that BrainTool will expand to provide an intuitive interface to an ever larger subset of org-mode's functionality, becoming an all-inclusive personal productivity and knowledge management tool.

 ## Conclusion

 A Topic Manager is a tool for managing all of the information, notes and resources relevant to the topics you need to keep track of.
 With its tight integration into the browser, BrainTool minimizes the cognitive effort required to assign a topic and close out a tab, thus keeping your workspace clean and your mind clear.
 Being based on org-mode allows BrainTool to be part of a larger text-based productivity and note taking workflow.
-It continues to evolve but is available now free from the [Chrome Web Store](https://chrome.google.com/webstore/detail/braintool-beyond-bookmark/fialfmcgpibjgdoeodaondepigiiddio), see the [Overview](/overview) on this site for more details.
+It continues to evolve but is available now free from the [Chrome Web Store.](https://chrome.google.com/webstore/detail/braintool-beyond-bookmark/fialfmcgpibjgdoeodaondepigiiddio) See the [Overview](/overview) on this site for more details.